The complete guide to email disclaimer laws in the United States

-The Federal Information Security Management Act (FISMA) places the onus squarely on agencies to ensure the security of data within the different branches of the U.S. government (federal, state and local).
+The Federal Information Security Management Act (FISMA) puts the responsibility on agencies to ensure the security of data within the different branches of the U.S. government (federal, state and local).

-The Act defines a comprehensive framework to protect government information, operations and assets against natural or man-made threats.
-Every government agency is required to conduct annual reviews of information security programs, with the intent of keeping risks at or below specified acceptable levels in a cost-effective, timely and efficient manner.
+The Act defines a framework to protect government information, operations and assets against natural or man-made threats.
+Every government agency is required to conduct annual reviews of information security programs, with the intent of keeping risks at or below specified levels in a cost-effective and efficient manner.

-As part of FISMA compliance, agencies and departments must implement ways to track the contents of all outgoing emails.
-This includes the implementation of an authorized U.S. email disclaimer on all mails.
+As part of FISMA compliance, agencies and departments must implement ways to track the content of all outgoing emails.
+This includes the implementation of an authorized U.S. email disclaimer on all mail.

 Federal Rules of Civil Procedure (FRCP)